NIS2 Azure Compliance: Checklist for Architects

 Conclusion

 NIS2 compliance in Azure is not just about ticking checkboxes.
 It's about building a truly secure, monitored, and resilient infrastructure.
 Start with Azure Policy and Defender for Cloud – these two tools will cover the majority of the directive's technical requirements.
+For hands-on CSPM implementation, see our Defender for Cloud setup guide.

 About the author